Ontario – Unique Experiences and Things to Do

 Norfolk County is an up-and-coming, award winning wine region along Ontario's South Coast.
 With Buzz Tour Co. offering front door pick up in Kitchener, Waterloo, Cambridge and surrounding area, you can safely explore for the day without worrying who is going to drive.
 Christine, owner and operator, goes above and beyond to ensure you have a fun but relaxing day of exploration and cultural connection.

-I experienced a tour in 2018 and still enjoy some of the ciders and foods that we were introduced to; especially the Sassy Bitch hard cider from Hounds of Erie Winery and the incredible cheeses from The Dover Cheese Shop.
+I experienced a tour in 2018 and still enjoy some of the ciders and foods that we were introduced to; especially the Sassy Bitch hard cider from

 Be sure to “catch the buzz” when tours resume, you don’t want to miss out.